Enhancing Sock Pairing Techniques

 Command Description

-map() Applies a function to each item in an array or list and returns a new array containing the results.
+map() Applies a function to every element in a list or array, returning a new array with the outcomes.

 Efficient Sock Pairing Algorithm